vidhya2205/TCGA-analysis-SARC-DEA-ML-Stage-3-HackBio/Report/Supplementary Information.md

 2. ## **Comparison of significant genes identified by ML model and DGEA**

 Supplementary figure 2 indicates the difference between the significant genes identified by the ML model and DGEA.
 Its seen that the significant genes identified by ML model fall under the nonsignificant category by DGEA and stringent cutoff of log fold change(logFC) threshold of ±1.5  and FDR < 0.005.
+This may be due to the use of SD values for feature selection.
+The results may differ for other feature selection methods like Boruta and RFE.
 <p align = center>
   <kbd>
 <img src="https://lh7-rt.googleusercontent.com/docsz/AD_4nXc3jLTYU3Tz52Bzoi6Hzo1_cqKYW1C-U9Lp2XU7_WM78wq0vSCWw_8GceT3TYyupO9PkLpJ8ysi_jHiYzCDMrTcQ1x9YKcn2vK3R-Alq_W00-JrGig_J7LWf3CtR0iFwJohHZZ3PijfnFEkOE0YTYdFDRDY?key=HXlJRcxwxxfPeZ62iFJQUw" style="border: 5px solid" width="500" height = "400">